-The steel manufacturing division has experienced increased sales and profitability during the first half of 2013 as the result of increased production, and efficiencies that transpired throughout 2012.
-The division anticipates similar or slightly higher production to that experienced in the first half of 2013.
-Management remains committed to its production forecast of 12,000 to 16,000 tons of production in 2013.
+The steel manufacturing division has experienced increased sales and profitability during 2013 as the result of increased production, and efficiencies that transpired throughout 2012.
+Production for the fourth quarter is expected to be similar to that of the third quarter, which would result in annual production of approximately 13,000 tons for 2013.
 In the short term, the division is focused on completing the production for a backlog of current sales orders.
-The division is securing new customers within Canada and USA steel market place as we continue to establish ourselves as the new high quality North American producer of large diameter seamless pipe.
-In addition the division is continuing its production scheduling for the remainder of 2013 based on current and anticipated sales.
-We are cautiously optimistic that demand levels will increase in the second half of 2013, however if volatile crude oil prices, increasing crude oil price differentials and distribution and pipeline constraints continue, deferral or further reduction of capital spending programs occur, this may have an adverse effect on the demand for seamless pipe in North America.
+The division is securing new customers within Canada and USA steel market place as we continue to establish ourselves as the innovative high quality North American producer of large diameter seamless pipe.
+In addition the division is working with a number of master and major distributors to have our pipe accepted on pipeline companies approved manufacturer's lists.
+We are cautiously optimistic that demand levels will increase in 2014, however if volatile crude oil prices, increasing crude oil price differentials and distribution and pipeline constraints continue, deferral or further reduction of capital spending programs occur, this may have an adverse effect on the demand for seamless pipe in North America.

-Management and the Board of Directors are constantly evaluating additional acquisition opportunities and will continue to seek and identify targets that fit the corporate requirements as accretive and geographically favorable.
-Management is aggressively seeking and evaluating a number of opportunities which meets the strategic growth initiatives of the Company including product and geographic diversification as mentioned above.
+Management and the Board of Directors are constantly evaluating additional acquisition opportunities and will continue to seek and identify targets that fit the corporate requirements as being accretive and geographically favorable.
+Management is aggressively seeking and evaluating a number of opportunities which meet the strategic growth initiatives of the Company including product and geographic diversification.